anjana-codes/ml_classification_anjana/notebooks/peer_review.md

 ## 4. Reflection Quality
 Reflections are insightful, highlighting key findings such as the dominance of `odor` as a predictor and the effectiveness of tree-based models.
 The author demonstrates a clear understanding of the data, modeling process, and results interpretation.

 **Overall:** This notebook is highly professional, well-documented, and demonstrates strong analytical and modeling skills.
-Awesome work!
+Excellent work!